emilyst/home/README.md

 Layout and Editing
 ------------------

 All files and directories are ignored by default.
-(See [.gitignore].)
-Any added file needs to be added forcefully: e.g., `home add -f
-<path/to/file>`.
-Any empty directory needs to contain a `.gitignore`
-file to remain present, and that `.gitignore` file should also ignore everything by default.
+(See [.gitignore](.gitignore).)
+Any added file needs to be added forcefully: e.g., `home add -f <path/to/file>`.
+Any empty directory needs to contain a `.gitignore` file to remain present, and that `.gitignore` file should also ignore everything by default.

 Because the repository sits on top of the home directory and ignores everything by default, and because it uses a custom Git directory,